ainomic/personal-blog-site/README.md

 ## Update Blog

 1. Upon accessing the homepage, you'll see a list of existing blog posts.
-2. Click on the "Edit" button of the blog post you wish to update.
+2. Click on the 'Pencil' icon in the 'Actions' section next to the blog post you wish to update.
 3. You'll be directed to a page where you can view the blog post content and update it.
 4. Edit the content of the blog post as desired.
 5. Click the "Submit" button to update the blog post.